dvkam/Tezos-Template/README.md

+# Tezos Blockchain dApp

+This is a simple dApp template that demonstrates the integration and interaction with the Tezos blockchain, showcasing:
+ - how a user connects/disconnects a wallet
+ - how to retrieve and display the wallet address and balance
+ - how to send Tezos to another address

  > The favicon and specific background colors are from the Tezos [Visual Identity](https://tezos.com/visual-identity/) guide.

 ## Getting Started